 Four years ago, my husband and I taught a series of classes for Kiss of Death, the mystery-suspense arm of the Romance Writers of America.
-We focused our workshop on private investigations, a field we know well after being co-owners of a private investigations agency for years.
-In fact yours truly still conducts legal investigations for several law firms.
-My husband has since returned to the practice of criminal law, which he practiced for 18 years before we opened our PI agency.
+We focused our workshop on private investigations, a field we know well after having being co-owners of a private investigations agency for years.

 This post is part I of the class on crime scenes (with some information updated).
 A point we make throughout the class is that PIs mostly investigate crime scenes after law enforcement/others have finished their investigations and re-opened the crime scene back to everyday use.

-You'd be surprised how much evidence can still be mined days or weeks later at a crime scene -- for example, this last weekend we visited a former law enforcement crime scene and took photos of a strategically placed surveillance camera, not documented in the D.A.s discovery, that provided key evidence in a legal case.
-Years ago, we investigated a crime scene, 800 acres of ranch land, that the sheriff's office had investigated and returned to everyday use two months earlier.
+You'd be surprised how much evidence can still be mined days or weeks later at a crime scene—for example, this last weekend we visited a former law enforcement crime scene and took photos of a strategically placed surveillance camera, not documented in the D.A.s discovery, that provided key evidence in a legal case.
+Years ago, we investigated a crime scene, 800-plus acres of ranch land, that the sheriff's office had investigated and returned to everyday use two months earlier.
 Our goal (as had been the sheriff's office) was to find 4 bullet slugs from a shooting, whose placement could prove a man's innocence.
-We doubted we could find those slugs, yet with the help of metal detectors, we did ("Finding Four Bullet Slugs in the Middle of Nowhere").
+The next class discusses this case in more detail.

 Why Do Crime Scenes Matter?